spiral-project/daybed/docs/source/fieldtypes.rst

                   "type": "string"
                 },
                 {
-                  "label": "<strong>In a movie, you can find actors, please enter their names below.</strong>", "type": "metadata"
+                  "label": "In a movie, you can find actors, please enter their names below.", "type": "metadata",
+                  "css": "font-weigth: bold"
                 },
                 {
                   "label": "Actors",